QCD thermalization: Ab initio approaches and interdisciplinary connections: Ab initio holographic description of strong coupling phenomena

-The quartic term discussed above is the first higher order in curvature term appearing for the ${\cal N} = 4$ super Yang-Mills, but one should remember that the Einstein-Hilbert action with negative cosmological constant describes infinitely many strongly coupled CFTs.
+The previously discussed quartic term is the first higher order term appearing for the ${\cal N} = 4$ super Yang-Mills theory, but remember that the Einstein-Hilbert action with negative cosmological constant describes infinitely many strongly coupled CFTs.
 For some of these~\cite{Buchel:2008vz}, the leading correction to Eq.~\eqref{eq.Sgrav} is quadratic in curvature and can be written as the so-called Gauss-Bonnet term

-There are two key features of \Eq{eq.SGB}.
-First, the term~$|\lambda_{GB}| \ll 1$ does not have a definite sign in top-down settings.
-As a result, it allows one to lower in a controllable way the ratio of shear viscosity to entropy density below $1/(4 \pi)$, albeit necessarily by very little~\cite{Kats:2007mq,Buchel:2008vz}.